Ashish-Sontakke/Ashish-Sontakke/README.md

 - 👋 Hi, I’m @Ashish-Sontakke
 - 👀 I’m interested in Blockchain development, flutter development.
-- 🌱 I’m currently learning creating smart contracts.
+- 🌱 I’m create web3 applications.
-- 💞️ I’m looking to collaborate on EdTech,FinTech Projects.
+- 💞️ I’m looking to collaborate on Defi,DAO and FinTech Projects.

 <!---
 Ashish-Sontakke/Ashish-Sontakke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.